Miri Abrams Forster Principal and Tax Controversy Co-Leader

 Nick is a tax director with PwC’s State and Local Tax practice focused on the Asset and Wealth Management industry.
 He has a broad range of experience with state and local tax compliance and consulting for private equity funds, hedge funds, fund of funds and their management companies.
 Nick has more than 10 years of experience and also leads the tax technology and innovation strategy for PwC’s National SALT AWM practice.
 He earned a Bachelor of Science in Accounting and a Master of Science in Taxation from Fordham University's Gabelli School of Business and is a CPA licensed in New York.

-As Managing Director of International Tax, Sajjad primarily focuses on inbound and outbound taxation of asset management and financial services clients.
-He has 15 + years of Big 4 experience serving hedge funds, private equity, pension funds, sovereign wealth, mutual funds, insurance companies, and international banks.
+As Senior Director of International Tax, Sajjad primarily focuses on inbound and outbound taxation of asset management and financial services clients.
+Sajjad has over 15+ years of experience working with a Big 4 firm, during which he served hedge funds, private equity groups, pension funds, sovereign wealth, mutual funds, insurance companies, and international banks.
+His industry focus includes both asset management and financial services.

-Sajjad has worked on variety of large tax consulting projects including onshore/offshore master/feeder structuring, US trade or business analysis, tax considerations at the level of portfolio company/investments, treaty applications, M&A transactions, earnings and profits studies, computation of foreign tax credits, GILTI, and Subpart F. In addition, Sajjad has extensive experience with US compliance of international operations with respect to CFCs, PFICs, foreign disregarded entities, and with analysis of income taxes with respect to uncertain tax positions (ASC 740) under the USGAAP, and review of relevant financial statement disclosures.
+Sajjad has worked on a variety of large tax consulting projects including issues such as onshore/offshore, master/feeder structuring, U.S. trade or business analysis, tax considerations at the level of portfolio company/investments, treaty applications, Foreign Investment in Real Property Tax Act (FIRPTA), mergers and acquisitions (M&A) transactions, earnings and profits studies, computation of foreign tax credits, global intangible low-tax income (GILTI), and Subpart F. In addition, Sajjad has extensive experience with U.S. compliance of international operations with respect to controlled foreign corporations (CFCs), passive foreign investment companies (PFICs), and foreign disregarded entities, as well as with analysis of income taxes with respect to uncertain tax positions (ASC 740) under U.S. GAAP, in addition to review of relevant financial statement disclosures.

 Laura Ross is a Tax Partner in the Financial Services Group.
 With 15 years of experience, she has extensive expertise in accounting and tax issues related to hedge funds, market makers, and pass-through entities and their owners.
 Laura signs tax returns for some of the most complicated security partnerships on behalf of the firm.